Alfresco/acs-packaging/docs/metadata-extract-embbed.md

 ### overwritePolicy
-It is possible to specify if properties in the content repository will be set if the extracted values are not null or if the properties are already have a value.
+It is possible to specify if properties in the content repository will be set if the extracted values are not null or if the properties already have a value.
 By default, `PRAGMATIC` is used.
 Generally you will not need to change this.
 Other values (`CAUTIOUS`, `EAGER`, `PRUDENT`) are described in [OverwritePolicy](https://github.com/Alfresco/alfresco-community-repo/blob/master/repository/src/main/java/org/alfresco/repo/content/metadata/MetadataExtracter.java#L70-L318).
 To use a different policy add a `"sys:overwritePolicy"` value to the Map returned from the `extractMetadata` method of the class extending `AbstractMetadataExtractor` (described above).